ckakgun/flavor-bot/README.md

 #### Requirements
 The main requirements for this project are:

-Flask, NLTK and scikit-learn
+- Flask, NLTK and scikit-learn

+You can download NLTK stopwords by running if you don't have it already:

+`import nltk`
+`nltk.download('stopwords')`

-For a complete list of dependencies, please refer to the requirements.txt file.
+For a complete list of dependencies, please refer to the [requirements.txt](requirements.txt) file.

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.